flyway/flywaydb.org/documentation/configfiles.md

 # When the flyway.schemas property is set (multi-schema mode), the schema history table is placed in the first
 # schema of the list.
 # flyway.table=

+# The tablespace where to create the schema history table that will be used by Flyway.
+# This setting is only relevant for databases that do support the notion of tablespaces.
+It's value is simply
+# ignored for all others. (default: The default tablespace for the database connection)
+# flyway.tablespace=

 # Comma-separated list of locations to scan recursively for migrations. (default: filesystem:<<INSTALL-DIR>>/sql)
 # The location type is determined by its prefix.